Schema evolution & compatibility

 The following changes are safe and preserve both backward and forward compatibility:

-Adding fields to a struct
+Adding a field to a struct

 New code reading old data will use default values for missing fields: